 Kindergarten Teacher Requirements and Common Tasks

 Kindergarten teachers impart simple but important skills such as color, number, shape, and letter recognition, phonics, basic personal hygiene, and social skills such as sharing and interacting with peers.
-They will often read to their class, or demonstrate activities for class participation.
+Teachers will often read to their class aloud, or demonstrate activities for class participation.
 Using various materials and resources, they allow their students to learn by exploration and hands-on discovery.
 Kindergarten teachers prepare materials, lessons and projects for their students, and observe and assess performance, skills, behavior and social development; they also watch for potential problems including health, developmental or emotional issues.
 They meet with parents of children periodically to inform them of progress and concerns.
 Teachers and kindergarteners ordinarily stay in one classroom, except when attending assemblies, eating lunch or having recess.

 One of the basic requirements to become a kindergarten teacher is earning a bachelor’s degree.
 For teachers in public schools, a state-issued certification is necessary.
 Many programs also require completion of a student-teaching internship before a teacher can be licensed.
-Many kindergarten teachers in private schools must have a degree, but no state license is necessary.
+Many teachers of kindergarten in private schools must have a degree, but no state license is necessary.
 Some schools require kindergarten teachers to major in a content specialty, like math or science.
 In addition, teachers are usually required to renew their teacher’s licenses annually by attending classes.

-The median annual wage for kindergarten teachers is $47,830.
-Depending on the individual employer, benefits will vary.
-Salary will increase with years of service.
+In 2012, the median annual wage for kindergarten teachers was $50,120.
+1 Depending on the individual employer, benefits will vary.
+Salary will typically increase with years of service.
 Kindergarten teachers in private schools may receive slightly lower pay but increased benefits, such as free or subsidized housing.
-This career field should see faster than average growth through 2022, with a projected growth of about 13% in job openings, with the fastest growth projected in the southern and western US.
+This career field should see about average growth through 2022, with a projected growth of about 13% in job openings, with the fastest growth projected in the southern and western US.
 1 Kindergarten teachers can find employment in public elementary schools, private schools or specialized preschools.
 They may also consider self-employment by establishing their own preschool.